A coupled finite element-virtual element method for thermomechanical analysis of electronic packaging structures: Numerical Examples

 To further validate the computational accuracy of the FE-VE coupling algorithm, a refined finite element analysis with mesh densification (nDof = 162,444) was performed as the reference solution.
 The displacement and stress profiles were extracted along two critical lines $L_1$ and $L_2$ (given in Fig.~\ref{fig:fc_bga_model}), as presented in Figs.~\ref{fig:fc_bga_results_l1} and~\ref{fig:fc_bga_results_l2}.
 Fig.~\ref{fig:fc_bga_results_l1} demonstrates excellent agreement between the coupling algorithm and the reference FEM solution across all three response quantities along interface $L_1$.
-Fig.~\ref{fig:fc_bga_ux_l1} shows the horizontal displacement exhibiting a nearly linear variation from approximately -0.003 mm to 0.004 mm, indicating consistent thermal expansion behavior with virtually identical results across all mesh refinement levels.
-Fig.~\ref{fig:fc_bga_uy_l1} presents the vertical displacement distribution with a characteristic bell-shaped profile peaking at approximately 0.0065 mm at the interface center, corresponding to maximum thermal expansion due to the temperature gradient across package layers.
-Fig.~\ref{fig:fc_bga_stress_l1} illustrates the stress distribution with periodic variations, showing peak stresses of approximately 60 MPa at interface boundaries and local minima of 44-46 MPa in central regions.
+Fig.~\ref{fig:fc_bga_ux_l1} shows the displacement $u_x$ exhibiting a nearly linear variation, indicating consistent thermal expansion behavior with virtually identical results across all mesh refinement levels.
+Fig.~\ref{fig:fc_bga_uy_l1} presents a bell-shaped distribution of $u_y$, with the most significant thermal expansion effect at the center due to the temperature gradient.
+Fig.~\ref{fig:fc_bga_stress_l1} illustrates the stress distribution with periodic variations, showing peak stresses occurring at the interface boundaries and lower stresses in the central region.

 Fig.~\ref{fig:fc_bga_results_l2} presents the von Mises stress distribution along line $L_2$ (shown in Fig.~\ref{fig:fc_bga_model}), which passes through the solder ball array.
-The stress profile exhibits pronounced periodic variations corresponding to the solder ball locations, with peak stresses reaching approximately 130 MPa at the solder ball interfaces and decreasing to about 20 MPa in the substrate regions between balls.
+The stress profile exhibits pronounced periodic variations corresponding to the solder ball locations.
+Fig.~\ref{fig:fcbga_mises_comparison} displays the von Mises stress distributions around the solder joints obtained using both methods.
 The comparison between FE-VE coupling (nDof = 42,756) and reference FEM solution (nDof = 162,444) shows reasonable agreement in capturing the periodic stress pattern, though some differences are observed at stress concentration locations due to the coarser discretization in the coupling method.
 Despite the lower mesh density, the FE-VE approach successfully captures the overall stress distribution characteristics and solder ball interface behavior.

 These comprehensive results demonstrate that the FE-VE coupling algorithm maintains computational accuracy in both regular and complex geometrical regions, effectively combining the computational efficiency of finite elements with the geometric flexibility of virtual elements for multi-scale electronic packaging applications.